Elon Musk expects Twitter to be 'cash flow break-even' next year

 Dec 21 (Reuters) - Elon Musk said Twitter Inc is now on track to be "roughly cash flow break-even" next year, as the billionaire owner defended his deep cost-cutting measures at the social media platform.

-Twitter was previously tracking toward a "negative cash flow situation of $3 billion per year" before the cost cuts, Musk said on Wednesday while speaking in a Twitter Spaces audio chat.
+Twitter was previously tracking toward a "negative cash flow situation of $3 billion per year" before the cost cuts, Musk said on Wednesday in a Twitter Spaces audio chat.

 Since taking over Twitter on Oct.
 27, Musk has laid off 50% of the company's employees and demanded remaining staff commit to long hours and a "hardcore" culture, prompting more employee departures.
 The controversial moves have rattled advertisers, who contribute 90% of Twitter's revenue.